Living Well With Chronic Fatigue

 Acceptance

 I describe acceptance as the absence of resistance, a neutral position.
-Yes, living with chronic pain is unacceptable.
+Yes, living with chronic fatigue is unacceptable.
 However, our response can either worsen the symptoms or can soften them.
 We can work to accept fatigue, through kindness and grace.
-Be gentle with ourselves, patient and forgiving as self-compassion is a key part of acceptance.
+Being gentle with ourselves, patient and forgiving as a self-compassion practice is a key part of acceptance.
 Accept and express the range of emotions you experience as part of your raw life.
 Yes, you will have angry days, you are allowed to scream when you need to, and to cry with frustration.
 And yes, you will have manageable days.
+Acceptance in the physical body is letting go, releasing and dropping any muscular tension you are holding.
+You can use body scanning mindfulness techniques which can be done lying down or sitting.
+Give power back to your body by practicing body scanning as a skill, so that at any time you can draw your focus internally.
+By leading the body into a more relaxed state, the mind will also respond.
+Learning to release physical and mental tension is essential when living with chronic fatigue.

 Student Experience